 Learn about the types of financial aid in the form of scholarships, fellowships and assistantships available to SIPA students, both from SIPA directly and other funds made available University-wide.

-There are two types of awards often referred to as Fellowships: Assistantships, which consist of various combinations of tuition credit (which works like a scholarship), a work commitment and accompanying salary; and Scholarships, which are credited towards tuition and do not require a work commitment.
+There are two types of awards often referred to as Fellowships: Assistantships, which include a work commitment and a salary (see below for salary ranges); and Scholarships, which are credited towards tuition and do not require a work commitment.

 SIPA scholarships are open to all applicants regardless of citizenship.
-All SIPA awards are merit-based; financial need is not a factor, and the FAFSA is not required nor used in the determination of scholarships or assistantships.
-SIPA considers all admitted applicants for all applicable scholarships.
+SIPA scholarship awards are based on a combination of merit and financial need (beginning with students who apply to enter SIPA Fall 2018 or later), and SIPA considers all admitted applicants for all applicable scholarships at the time of admission.
 The only requirement for most awards is to complete and submit the admissions application and all supporting materials by the appropriate deadline.

 SIPA’s funding resources are limited and awards are competitive.
 Although all admitted students are meritorious, SIPA cannot fund all students, and almost all awards cover only a portion of costs.